Skip to main content

 Indonesia

 Indonesia’s Law 33/2014 on Halal Product Assurance and its associated regulations (the Halal Law) is being phased in over a 15-year period.
-Compliance will become mandatory for the first tranche of products on 17 October 2024.
 This will affect Australian businesses exporting food and beverage products to Indonesia.

 The Halal Law mandates new halal certification requirements for products seeking to enter the Indonesian market.
-It also greatly expands the range of products and export services for which it will be necessary to have halal certification.
-Australian exporters will need to meet these requirements to maintain or gain access to the Indonesian market.
+It also greatly expands the range of products and export services for which it is necessary to have halal certification.
+Australian exporters need to meet these requirements to maintain or gain access to the Indonesian market.

-The changes mean a much broader range of Australian businesses will need to prepare to meet mandatory halal requirements if they wish to export their products to Indonesia.
-Those exporters accustomed to complying with Indonesia’s previous halal certification regime will need to make changes to their current halal certification practices to ensure they remain compliant.
+The changes mean a much broader range of Australian businesses will need to meet mandatory halal requirements if they wish to export their products to Indonesia.
+Those exporters accustomed to complying with Indonesia’s previous halal certification regime will need to change their current halal certification practices to ensure they remain compliant.

 The Australian Government is working closely with Indonesia to ensure Australian exporters have the information they need to comply with the Halal Law.
 This page will be updated as more information becomes available.